abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_azure.md

 ##  Deploy Cluster Automatically

 You can deploy three node Zookeeper cluster, three node Kafka cluster and one client on Azure using Terraform and Ansible.
-In this section, you will deploy Redis as a cache for MySQL on an Azure instance.

 If you are new to Terraform, you should look at [Automate Azure instance creation using Terraform](/learning-paths/server-and-cloud/azure/terraform/) before starting this Learning Path.

 ## Before you begin